Eduard Dietl: Death

 Until 1997, the municipality of Ringelai in the Bavarian Forest honoured Dietl with a memorial plaque.
-In 1977, the site changed into one honoring World War I veteran Albert Leo Schlageter instead.
-The Bavarian town Freyung honoured Dietl by naming a street General-Dietl-Straße.
+In 1997, the site changed into one honoring World War I veteran Albert Leo Schlageter instead.
+The Bavarian town Freyung honoured Dietl by naming a street General-Dietl-Straße (renamed Jan.
+1998).

 Assessment

 Dietl was sent to Finland designated to be the "hero in the snow" (to be a counterpart to Rommel who would be the "hero in the sun", also given a secondary theatre leaving the main stage to Hitler).
-A convinced National Socialist and one of Hitler's favourite generals, he was the first German soldier to be awarded the oak leaves cluster to the Knight's Cross of the Iron Cross - on June 19th 1940.
+A convinced National Socialist and one of Hitler's favourite generals, he was the first German soldier to be awarded the oak leaves cluster to the Knight's Cross of the Iron Cross - on 19 June 1940.
 Dietl was also popular among his men and his Finnish allies.

 Historian Klaus Schmider remarks that Dietl had too much political baggage to compensate for his admirable record as a mountain troops leader.
 As a young officer, he refused to assist the civil government in crushing Hitler's abortive Beer Hall Putsch in 1923.
-He was also a founding member of the NSDAP.
+He was also a founding member of the Nazi Party.
 What has led the Bundeswehr and the German federal government to reverse honours towards Dietl, though, is his recently discovered view on marriages between Scandinavian women and his soldiers, which was "extreme even by the standards of the Third Reich": after Dietl circulated an order that called Norwegian and Finnish women "racial flotsam", Himmler himself had to intervene to rescind it.

+Dietl was involved in numerous war crimes.
+The first was the passing of the Commissar Order.
+Dietl was responsible for troops who employed the use of slave laborers in Wehrmacht penal camps in Finland and Norway.
+The camps employed extermination through work.
+The so-called probation program included the walk from Rovaniemi to Petsamo on the Arctic Ocean, in which tired penal soldiers were killed with shots in the neck.
+From the summer of 1942 onwards, there were arbitrary shootings and sadistic abuse of German penal soldiers by Wehrmacht guards in Finland and northern Norway.
+In a speech on 16 June 1942, Dietl himself threatened to murder the penal soldiers if they did not take part in the marches.